OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.data-availability.rest-aggregator.max-per-endpoint-stats` | int                                      number of stats entries (latency and success rate) to keep for each REST endpoint; controls whether strategy is faster or slower to respond to changing conditions | `20`
 `node.data-availability.rest-aggregator.online-url-list` | string                                          a URL to a list of URLs of REST das endpoints that is checked at startup; additive with the url option | None
 `node.data-availability.rest-aggregator.online-url-list-fetch-interval` | duration                         time interval to periodically fetch url list from online-url-list | `1h0m0s`
-`node.data-availability.rest-aggregator.simple-explore-exploit-strategy.exploit-iterations` | int          number of consecutive GetByHash calls to the aggregator where each call will cause it to select from REST endpoints in order of best latency and success rate, before switching to explore mode | `1000`
+`node.data-availability.rest-aggregator.simple-explore-exploit-strategy.exploit-iterations` | uint32       number of consecutive GetByHash calls to the aggregator where each call will cause it to select from REST endpoints in order of best latency and success rate, before switching to explore mode | `1000`
-`node.data-availability.rest-aggregator.simple-explore-exploit-strategy.explore-iterations` | int          number of consecutive GetByHash calls to the aggregator where each call will cause it to randomly select from REST endpoints until one returns successfully, before switching to exploit mode | `20`
+`node.data-availability.rest-aggregator.simple-explore-exploit-strategy.explore-iterations` | uint32       number of consecutive GetByHash calls to the aggregator where each call will cause it to randomly select from REST endpoints until one returns successfully, before switching to exploit mode | `20`
 `node.data-availability.rest-aggregator.strategy` | string                                                 strategy to use to determine order and parallelism of calling REST endpoint URLs; valid options are 'simple-explore-exploit' | `simple-explore-exploit`
 `node.data-availability.rest-aggregator.strategy-update-interval` | duration                               how frequently to update the strategy with endpoint latency and error rate data | `10s`
 `node.data-availability.rest-aggregator.sync-to-storage.delay-on-error` | duration                         time to wait if encountered an error before retrying | `1s`